DISABLED PERSONS’ TRUSTS

 There are tax-breaks for disabled – i.e. ‘vulnerable’ – people.
-And good solicitors know how to overcome the technical complexities which are involved in order to help clients take advantage of those tax-breaks.
+And good lawyers know how to overcome the technical complexities which are involved in order to help clients take advantage of those tax-breaks.
 This won’t compensate for the disability but it can make life a little more tolerable.

 So What is the Relevant Definition of ‘Disabled’?

 We should be clear on who the HMRC considers to be a disabled – or vulnerable – person.
 And they’re this:

 - Somebody who, due to a mental disorder recognised by the Mental Health Act 1983 (this includes Alzheimer’s and other forms of dementia, bipolar disorder, schizophrenia, depression or other mental illness, autism aka ‘pervasive developmental disorder’, or a learning disability g.
 Down’s syndrome), can’t administer their property or manage their affairs, or

 - Somebody receiving attendance allowance, disability living allowance (high / middle care or high mobility), personal independence payments, an increased disablement pension (under s104 SSCBA 1992 or s104 SSCBS[NI]A 1992), constant attendance allowance or an armed forces independence payment.

 That’s from the HMRC handbook.
 See www.gov.uk/hmrc-internal-manuals/trusts-settlements-and-estates-manual/tsem3421.
 Yet actually it’s more complex than this (one good reason to use a competent solicitor like somebody at Goodwills).
 Because it also includes: